FODMAP Intolerance vs. Gluten Sensitivity: How to Tell Which One You Have

 Monash University (the team that originally built the low-FODMAP diet) summarizes the practical takeaway on their blog: for people with IBS who think gluten is the trigger, the evidence suggests fructans are often doing the actual work.

-None of this means gluten can never cause symptoms in anyone outside celiac.
+None of this means gluten can never cause symptoms outside celiac.
 NCGS is still an active research area, and some people do seem to react to gluten or to other wheat components like amylase-trypsin inhibitors.
 It does mean the default assumption ("I feel bad after bread, so I must be gluten sensitive") skips past a more likely explanation.

 Celiac disease is not in this conversation